avohq/ios-analytics-debugger/Example/Pods/AvoInspector/README.md

 # Avo documentation

 This is a quick start guide.
-For more information about the Datascope project please read [Avo documentation](https://www.avo.app/docs/datascope/avo-inspector/ios).
+For more information about the Inspector project please read [Avo documentation](https://www.avo.app/docs/inspector/sdk/ios).

 # Installation